pac4j/pac4j/documentation/blog/jwks_explained_what_every_developer_should_know.md

 Given the popularity of JSON, it was high time to find a better format than the PEM(/DER) format for certificates and what better format than JSON?

-Thus, JWK (for JSON Web Key) is the format to define keys:
+So, JWK (for JSON Web Key) is the format to define a key:
 - the `kty` property defines the type `RSA`, `EC`, ...
 - the `use` property indicates if the key is used for signature ("sig") or encryption ("enc")
 - the `alg` property defines the algorithm (it can be omitted)